Kevin Fairlie will be Presenting at the Missouri Association of Fire Chiefs' Winter Conference at Big Cedar Lodge on February 23rd and 24th

 Kevin Fairlie Contributes Article to Fall 2017 EMS Connection Publication Detailing Increased DOJ Oversight of Emergency Based Services

 Historically, when it came to EMS services, most of the scrutiny from the Department of Justice (DOJ) and the Centers for Medicare and Medicaid Services (CMS) was focused on non-emergency basic life support transports.
 2017 has seen a significant shift from this previous trend.
-Read the full article at EMS Connection.
+Read the full article in the Fall 2017 issue of EMS Connection.

 Kevin Fairlie Invited Speaker at the Missouri Ambulance Association’s Annual Board Member and Management Training conference on June 14th, 2017